ARMs: Hows, Whos and Whys

 Among the most popular ARMs today are the so-called Hybrid or 'delayed first-adjustment' ARMs.
 These ARMs feature a fixed interest rate for a period of years -- commonly 3, 5, 7 or 10 years -- before they turn into a traditional one-year ARM for the remainder of a 30-year term.

 The fixed interest rate period is not governed by any index or margin, and lenders have some leeway to price the products to meet their needs.
 This means that when shopping, you may find a wide range of interest rates being offered to you.
-For example, a recent weekly survey by HSH pegged the range of rates available for a conforming 7/1 ARM from 4.875% to 6.625% across the country.
-By way of comparison, this is a larger spread from high-to-low than was found for the same week for a similar 30 year fixed rate mortgage.
+For example, a recent weekly survey by HSH pegged the range of initial interest rates available for a conforming 5/1 ARM from the mid twos to the mid 4 percent range across the country.
+By way of comparison, this is a much larger spread from high-to-low than was found for the same week for a similar 30 year fixed rate mortgage.

 The hybrid ARM makes for an interesting alternative to normal fixed rate and traditional adjustable rate mortgages, because it allows the borrower to choose how much fixed rate and how much adjustable rate mortgage he or she wants.
 Like traditional ARMs, the interest rate you'll pay increases along with the increase in the length of the fixed period.
 This means that a 3/1 hybrid has a lower rate than a 5/1, which has a lower rate than a 7/1, which in turn has a lower rate than does a 10/1 ARM.

-A special note about "caps" for Hybrid ARMs: Most Hybrid ARMs have an additional layer of interest-rate limiter, called the "first adjustment cap", which applies only after the fixed-rate period of the Hybrid comes to an end.
+A special note about "caps" for Hybrid ARMs: Most Hybrid ARMs have an additional layer of interest-rate limiter, called the "first adjustment" or "initial" cap, which applies only after the fixed-rate period of the Hybrid comes to an end.
 Thereafter, typical "periodic" caps will apply.

 However, that first adjustment cap may provide little or virtually no protection against a hostile rate environment.